Hutchinson-Lab/Hutchinson-Lab.github.io/_pages/about.md

 News
 ======
+February 2025: Our team has two papers at [AAAI in the AI for Social Impact Track](https://aaai.org/conference/aaai/aaai-25/main-technical-track/) - check out our Publications page for links.
+Nahian Ahmed and Laurel Hopkins will attend to present posters.

-December 2024: Rebecca is giving a keynote presentation at the NeurIPS Climate Change AI [Workshop on Tackling Climate Change with Machine Learning](https://www.climatechange.ai/events/neurips2024).
+December 2024: Rebecca gave a keynote presentation at the NeurIPS Climate Change AI [Workshop on Tackling Climate Change with Machine Learning](https://www.climatechange.ai/events/neurips2024).

 September 2024: Laurel Hopkins successfully defended her PhD dissertation, An Evaluation of Machine Learning Methods for Satellite Imagery-based Sustainability Tasks.
 She is moving on to a position at [LumenUs](https://belumenus.com/) analyzing satellite data to detect greenhouse gasses.